sagemath/git-developer-guide/developer/git_setup.rst

 To work on the Sage source code, you need

-* a working git installation, see :ref:`section-git-install`
+* a working git installation, see :ref:`section-git-install`.
+Sage actually comes with git, see below.
+However, it is recommended that you have a system-wide install if only to save you some typing.

-* configure git to use your name and email address for commits, see :ref:`section-git-setup-name`
+* configure git to use your name and email address for commits, see :ref:`section-git-setup-name`.
+The Sage development scripts will prompt you if you don't.
+But, especially if you use git for other projects in the future as well, you really should configure git.

-You need to perform these two steps to participate in the Sage development.
 The :ref:`chapter-git-background` chapter contains further information about git that might be useful to some but are not required.

 .. _section-git-install: